MOLAorg/mola/docs/module-mola-input-rawlog.rst

 Module: mola-input-rawlog
 ========================================

-Parses an MRPT rawlog dataset and publishes it using the MOLAPI.
+Parses an MRPT rawlog dataset and publishes it using the MOLA API.

 .. index::